nishantsharma1115/Heros_Blood/README.md

   - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - Data objects that notify views when the underlying database changes.
   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
+  - [Google Map SDk](https://developers.google.com/maps/documentation/android-sdk/start) - The Google Maps Api helps us to lay down the map into our Android App.
+It can have different types of map like satellite, terrain and many more.
+Adding these features on the map helps us to add cool features to our app and make our app able to guide to places to which the user wants.
   - [DataBinding](https://developer.android.com/topic/libraries/data-binding) - Binds data directly into XML layouts
 - [Backend](https://firebase.google.com) - Google Firebase
   - Firebase Auth - To support email based authentication